pets-oss/pets-back/README.md

 Tests run integration tests of the GraphQL service

-To be able to test GraphQL queries, have your node server and database running locally as described in [[B. Run Locally]](#b-run-locally).
+To be able to test GraphQL queries, have your node server and database running locally as described in  [[B. Setup]](#b1-setup-with-docker-recommended).
 Then simply hit `npm test`

 ### D.i.
 Validate data with interfaces